An Activist’s Guide to Information Security

 Enter Jabber / XMPP.
 Finally, you made it!
 This is what we currently recommend for sensitive real-time communication.

 Similarly to email, people from many different service providers (see the alternative tech collectives above) can talk to each other.
 Also similarly to email, per default Jabber offers only very weak encryption.
-For actual messages, OTR exists as a pretty okay encryption method.
+For actual messages, OTR exists as a pretty okay encryption method for synchronous (both people online at the same time) communication.
 However, some caveats apply:

 - OTR commonly uses an authentication system based on things only the other person knows.
 It is important to make use of it to be sure you’re actually talking to the right person.
 Otherwise if the dark side manages to intimidate your Jabber provider they could pose as your friend/comrade.

 - Files sent via Jabber are not encrypted with OTR.

 - Audio and video chats in Jabber clients are not encrypted by default.